 Then I discovered edibles.
 I favored those at times, as I could eat a dose after dinner and not think twice about whether apparatuses and stash were put away.
 Pot was/is illegal in FL after all.
 But throughout my little experiences, I’ve come to believe this plant is truly a wonderful medicine.
 Since those years and after my pregnancy and breastfeeding, I have been an advocate and now active participant in the CBD and medical marijuana movements.

 I am now a Kannaway brand ambassador, but really, my initial motive for trying out this company is their high-quality products.
 I’ve not been with them long, but have already fallen in love with some of their products, and use them on a daily basis.
-If you’d like to read more about my journey with CBD/hemp oil and Kannway, head over to Kannaway Life.
+If you’d like to read more about the Kannaway company, their story, and updates and news in the medical marijuana & CBD industries, and to shop for some of the best CBD products on the market, head on over to Kannaway Life.

-I hope to educate and inform, inspire and impassion through Barefoot in Florida, to help the public become aware of the healing and nourishment available to us all through Nature’s bounty.
-Through gardening, writing, medicine making and introducing the Kannway line, I hope to impart at the very least a renewed love of natural health & wellness, and the simplicity of green and growing things.
+I hope to educate and inform, inspire and impassion, through Barefoot in Florida, to help the public become aware of the healing and nourishment available to us all through Nature’s bounty.
+Through gardening, writing, medicine making and introducing the Kannaway line, I hope to impart at the very least a renewed love of natural health & wellness, and the simplicity of green and growing things.